DariaPantiushina/Online_Marketplace_Sales_Data_Analysis/README.md

    - TOP-10 Products with the highest units sold;
    - TOP-10 Products with the lowest units sold;
    - Monthly Sales Volume Trend;
-   - Monthly Sales Volume: Ratio to Median;
+   - Weekly Sales Volume: Ratio to Median;
    - Number of Orders per Month Decade;
    - Monthly Number of Orders